DaliaArchive/BackEndChallenge_001/README.md

 - color: white
 - age: 123years

-The inspector checks the robot and decides to update its attributes and sends the following information:
+The inspector checks the robot and decides to update his attributes and sends the following information:

 - color: dirty white
 - age: 124years